pg-prob-sem/pg-prob-sem.github.io/_posts/design/2025-04-30-Giacomo-Passuello.md

 layout: page
 subheadline: April 30th 2025
 title: "Cutoff and mixing trichotomy for the simple random walk on random digraphs"
-teaser: " In his talk Giacomo studies the mixing behaviour of random walks on the directed Chung-Lu graph and a directed version of the stochastic block model. "
+teaser: "In his talk Giacomo studies the mixing behaviour of random walks on the directed Chung-Lu graph and a directed version of the stochastic block model."
-meta_teaser: "In his talk Giacomo studies the mixing behaviour of random walks on the directed Chung-Lu graph and a directed version of the stochastic block model. "
+meta_teaser: "In his talk Giacomo studies the mixing behaviour of random walks on the directed Chung-Lu graph and a directed version of the stochastic block model."
 speaker: "Giacomo Passuello"
 uni: "University of Padova"
 breadcrumb: true <- don't change this